pratteek/Ginit/README.md

 # Ginit
-Basically git init but on steroids - A GitHub CLI Tool
+Basically git init but on steroids - A Git CLI Tool